osohq/oso/new-docs/content/any/project/performance/_index.md

 ## Summary

-oso typically answers simple authorization queries in **less than 1 ms**, but may take (much) longer depending on the complexity of your rules, the latency of application data access, and algorithmic choices.
+Oso typically answers simple authorization queries in **less than 1 ms**, but may take (much) longer depending on the complexity of your rules, the latency of application data access, and algorithmic choices.
 Some simple solutions such as caching and refactoring may be used to improve performance